-This contract reduces OCRRA's annual risk in connection with payments to the MRFs for material processing, potentially generates income for OCRRA under favorable market conditions, and provides certainty and stability for the community's recycling system during commodity market lows.
+In mid-2018, Waste Management/Recycle America gave the Agency notice that it intended to cancel its contract with OCRRA, effective October 31, for processing curbside residential recyclables as a result of the global commodity price crash noted above.
+The Agency and the MRF subsequently negotiated a new contract covering November and December 2018 and January through December 2019.
+This contract capped OCRRA's annual risk in connection with payments to the MRFs for material processing, potentially generates income for OCRRA if favorable market conditions return, and provides certainty and stability for the community's recycling system during commodity market lows.
 As a result of this contract, OCRRA provides financial support, depending on market commodity prices, to the MRFs to ensure the MRFs accept residential recyclables at no charge to the waste haulers.

 The MRF contract is a valuable tool, which allows OCRRA to formulate and maintain a uniform definition of "blue bin" recyclables for the community.
-The contract also encourages stability in the local market for recyclables by reducing the variation in global market demand and pricing.
 This uniformity helps facilitate the successful education and enthusiastic cooperation of the public.

 Under the contract with the MRF, apart from a so-called "public education fee" that the MRF pays OCRRA, other payments are made from the MRF to OCRRA, or from OCRRA to the MRF, depending on the market prices of recycling commodities and agreed upon composition of blue bin commodities.
-Those commodities are cardboard, newspaper, mixed paper, aluminum cans, steel cans, natural and colored HDPE, PET, glass, and residue; the so-called weighted per ton revenue (WPTR) for curbside recyclables was comprised as follows in 2017:
+Those commodities are cardboard, newspaper, mixed paper, aluminum cans, steel cans, natural and colored HDPE, PET, glass, and residue; the so-called weighted per ton revenue (WPTR) for curbside recyclables was comprised as follows in 2018:

 Composition%

-OCC (Corrugated Cardboard) 23.20%
+OCC (Corrugated Cardboard) 22%

-ONP (Newspapers) 56.83%
+ONP (Newspapers) 51%

-Mixed Paper 0.17%
+Mixed Paper 0.2%

-Alum cans 0.09%
+Alum cans 0.03%

-Steel Cans 1.71%
+Steel Cans 2.40%

-HDPE Natural 0.37%
+HDPE Natural 0.6%

-HDPE Color 1.31%
+HDPE Color 2.0%

-PET 0.46%
+PET 1.3%

-Glass 12.05%
+Glass 17%

-Residue 3.81%
+Residue 3%